ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

 - To add new projects to a solution, use `dotnet sln add`

 # Our “solution”

-Here are the commands to run to create the solution we want:

 ```sh
 # Create a new solution that will include: